zknoebel/zknoebel.github.io/essays/final-project-idea.md

 ## Beyond the Basics

 Instead of just filtering to the spam folder in Gmail, the program would be able to make and track more Gmail folders and do things like add all "moped theft" emails into a mopedTheft folder.

+Add option to highlight a string and right click to add the string to the block list and/or to create a folder for the string.

 created by:
 Zachery Knoebel